Frederick S. Humphries

-Frederick Stephen Humphries (December 26, 1935 – June 24, 2021) was an American academic administrator and chemistry professor.
-He served as President of Tennessee State University (1974 to 1985), and President of Florida A&M University (1985 to 2001).
+Frederick Stephen Humphries Sr. (December 26, 1935 – June 24, 2021) was an American academic administrator and chemistry professor who served as President of Tennessee State University (1974 to 1985), and President of Florida A&M University (1985 to 2001).
 He was also President and CEO of the National Association for Equal Opportunity in Higher Education from 2001 to 2003.
 Florida A&M University conferred the President Emeritus title upon him on December 11, 2009.
 He was Regent Professor at the Florida A&M University College of Law from 2003 until his retirement in 2014.

 Under his leadership Florida A&M University enrollment grew from 5,100 in 1985 to 9,876 in 1993.
 By the 1998–1999 school year, enrollment had reached 11,828 students and by 2001 Florida A&M had an enrollment of 12,316.

 He had a bachelor's degree in physical chemistry from Florida A&M University, where he graduated magna cum laude in 1957.
 He received a Ph.D. in physical chemistry from the University of Pittsburgh in 1964 where he was the first African American to receive a Ph.D in this discipline from the University.

 Early life

-He was born in Apalachicola, Florida on December 26, 1935, to Thornton Humphries and Minnie Henry, and received his early education there.
-He attended the Holy Family Catholic School and the small, all-black Wallace M. Quinn High School in Apalachicola.
+He was born in Apalachicola, Florida, on December 26, 1935, to Thornton Humphries and Minnie Henry, and received his early education there.
+A lifelong Catholic, he attended the Holy Family Catholic School and the small, all-black Wallace M. Quinn High School in Apalachicola.
 He was one of only nine graduates in the class of 1953.
 Yet, he contended that because of the quality and dedication of teachers, the small size of his school and the lack of sophisticated equipment did not handicap him.
 In an interview with Mike Radigan, Humphries said in Capital Outlook (May 9, 1985): "The greatest science teacher I had in high school was Mr. Charlie Watson.
 He taught me all my math and science courses.
 He was a very smart man and he cared about his students."
 Continuing his praise of Watson, Humphries said: "When he realized your abilities, he pushed you to the limit.
 When I left Wallace Quinn High School, I didn't know how well-prepared I was."
 Perhaps this early experience with his mathematics and science teacher instilled in him the concept of "excellence with caring" which became his motto upon becoming FAMU's eighth president.
 At FAMU he earned the bachelor of science degree magna cum laude in chemistry in 1957.
 He was also a distinguished military science graduate in 1957 and was reported to be the first black officer to be commissioned into the Army Security Agency (Army Intelligence Branch).
 After serving in the Army for two years, he entered the University of Pittsburgh in 1959 as a teaching assistant in chemistry, became a graduate research fellow the next year, and earned his Ph.D. degree in physical chemistry in 1964.